ExIlIsT/ExIlIsT/README.md

 - ⚡ Fun fact: i can build speakers from scratch
 -->
-- 🔭 I’m currently working at the www.unbelievable-machine.com as a system architect
+- 🔭 I’m currently working at the www.hisolutions.com as a managing consultant
 - 🌱 I’m currently learning K8s, Kafka and Go
 - 👯 I’m looking to collaborate on K8s, ansible, IoT
 - 🤔 I’m looking for help with K3s